 While the OSCE ostensibly seeks peace, the president of one of its member states, Turkey, has said that “[w]e pray our Azerbaijani brothers will prevail in these clashes” and that it will back Azerbaijan “to the end.”

-Under the guise of maintaining balance, the OSCE – and by extension, the international community – have reinforced their role as enablers of unprovoked Azerbaijani violence toward Armenians.
+Under the guise of maintaining balance, the OSCE – and by extension, the international community – has reinforced its role as an enabler of unprovoked Azerbaijani violence toward Armenians.

 If the OSCE believed in the Minsk Process, it would forcefully require Azerbaijan to adhere to the principle of peace.
 Because it doesn’t, Azerbaijan pays the Minsk Process lip service but continues its aberrant behavior, violently attacking Armenians.
 And, while Armenia consistently insists on a peaceful resolution to the conflict, it prepares and defends itself militarily because it cannot depend on the Minsk Process to hold Azerbaijan to account.